ajarara/zulip-coffeebot/README.md

 ## Overview

 This bot unites people within a zulip organization in physical proximity with beloved coffee in an efficient, low maintenance way.
-Coffeebot organizes collectives, providing an interface for those who want coffee and delegates a coffee maker for the collective randomly.
+Coffeebot organizes collectives, providing an interface for those who want coffee to interact with collectives and delegates a coffee maker for the collective randomly, once certain conditions have been met.

 Users can interact with coffeebot in the following ways.
 - `@Coffeebot init` - Initialize a collective